jmcbroom/every-lot-detroit/README.md

 3. Run the script: `python everylot.py`.

 4. You can also deploy this with GitHub Actions: see `.github/workflows/everylot.yml` for an example that posts every 30 minutes.
+Note that Actions will stop running after 60 days of inactivity.

 ## License